smentu/tfltr/README.md

 # Tensorflow Latent Tensor Reconstruction

-Tensorflow 2 implementation of latent tensor reconstruction (LTR).
-Closely follows the algorithm described by Szedmak et al. in [this paper](https://arxiv.org/abs/2005.01538).
+This is a Tensorflow 2 implementation of latent tensor reconstruction (LTR).
+LTR can be seen as a modification to factorization machines (FM) that removes some of the restrictions on the latent representation, allowing for greater model flexibility, with only a modest increase in computational cost.
+For an introduction to latent tensor models, please refer to the [original LTR paper](https://arxiv.org/abs/2005.01538) or my master's thesis that is included in this repository.
+This implementation closely follows the algorithm described by Szedmak et al.

 features:
 * it is simple to swap out different loss functions and optimizers